bikeshedder/deadpool/README.md

   pool using the `Drop` trait.
 The health of those objects is checked upon next retrieval and not when they are returned.
 Deadpool never performs any action in the background.
-This is the reason why deadpool does not need to spawn futures and does not realy on a background thread or task of any type.
+This is the reason why deadpool does not need to spawn futures and does not rely on a background thread or task of any type.

 * **Identical startup and runtime behaviour**.
 When writing long running